 Add Debt during Bankruptcy

-Can you add Debt to Bankruptcy you forgot to include?
+Can you add forgotten Debt to your Bankruptcy?

-BE Tip: If a new debt comes to light you simply need to inform the Official Receiver.
+However if you cannot remember them all it is not a major issue.
+In accordance to section 382 of the Insolvency Act they are included whether you listed them or not.
+If a new debt comes to light after you are bankrupt you simply need to inform the Official Receiver.
 They will deal with it for you in the same way as if it had been included on your original application.

 Can you add a Mortgage Shortfall after you go Bankrupt?

 If you go Bankrupt the unsecured debt that you were liable for on that date is included.
 In addition any debt that you could become liable liable for is also included.
 This is a very specific area of the Bankruptcy rules.
 It is particularly useful if a property you own is likely to be repossessed.